 You'll gain skills to put into practice and get involved in the GECO citizen science campaign and have the opportunity to join surveys for threatened species that could help protect precious forests from logging.

 The GECO kitchen tent will be set up with communal kitchen gear, gas burners and a water trailer providing hot water and a sink for washing up and rainwater for drinking.
 Composting bush toilets will be on site.

-Workshops and practical sessions will focus on forest ecology, threatened species, survey techniques, remote fauna cameras, nocturnal spotlighting, Owl surveys, Frog and aquatic surveys, rainforest identification, forest carbon accounting and more.
+Workshops and practical sessions will focus on forest ecology, threatened species, survey techniques, remote fauna cameras, nocturnal spotlighting, Owl surveys, frog and aquatic surveys, rainforest identification, forest carbon accounting, tree climbing and more.

-We recommend you arrive on Friday (November 3rd) to be ready for the start of the program on Saturday morning (June 10th).
+We recommend you arrive on Friday (November 3rd) to be ready for the start of the program on Saturday morning.
 Activities will run from Saturday morning through to Tuesday afternoon.

 GECO supplies all survey equipment but if you have powerful torches, binoculars, compass, GPS, cameras etc please bring them.